YuW-8/YuW-8.github.io/content/post/best_poster/index.md

 ---
-title: 🎉 Best poster presentation 🎉 at Nuclear Receptors at the Intersection of Cancer and Engineering Symposium
+title: 🎉 Best poster presentation 🎉
-summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
+summary: Best poster presentation at Nuclear Receptors at the Intersection of Cancer and Engineering Symposium
 date: 2024-09-18

 # Featured image